 - Buying online is a great way of looking at Advance ticket options and train times picking up travel tips along the way.
 The best savvy option

-- Using app to book your tickets means you’ve got more control over your train travel.
+- Using the app to book your tickets means you’ve got more control over your train travel.

 - In the UK, you still have the choice of buying printed “paper tickets” from a machine at the station